 A summary checklist is provided below.
 For all types of data we require information about:

 - Where the data were collected: location (preferably as latitude and longitude) and depth/height

 - When the data were collected (date and time in UTC or clearly specified local time zone)

 - How the data were collected (e.g. sampling methods, instrument types, analytical techniques)

 - How you refer to the data (e.g. station numbers, cast numbers)

 - Who collected the data, including name and institution of the data originator(s) and the principal investigator

 - What has been done to the data (e.g. details of processing and calibrations applied, algorithms used to compute derived parameters)

 - Watch points for other users of the data (e.g. problems encountered and comments on data quality)

-This information may be supplied in any standard document format (e.g. Microsoft Word or text) and will be incorporated into either specific metadata fields in our database or as comments in the documentation we will prepare to accompany your data.
+This information should be supplied within the metadata submission template wherever possible, however it may be supplied in any standard document format (e.g. Microsoft Word or text) and will be incorporated into either specific metadata fields in our database or as comments in the documentation we will prepare to accompany your data.